Inland Empire Aviation Roundtable

 of these presentations, and of other timely subjects raised by the attendees.

-Subjects include aviation and aerospace history, civil and military, as well
+Subjects include aviation and aerospace history, both civil and military,

-as new developments in these fields.
-Parking and admission are free for this
+as well as new developments in these fields.
+Parking and admission are free

 The March Field Air Museum is located adjacent to March Air Reserve Base,